 Please note that all sales are final.
 You cannot change your mind after purchasing before you receive the goods because I start to burn the discs as soon as I receive payment.
-In the unlikely event that you receive faulty goods, I do not give refunds but I will send replacements.
 I am very clear about the quality of my wrestling DVDs.
 Please make sure of the following before ordering:

 - Your Bluray player & TV supports NTSC and PAL depending on what format the discs are that you're buying.
 All TV's made within the last several years should support NTSC and PAL but most Bluray players in Europe do not support NTSC.
 The easiest way to find one is by searching ebay for "Region Free Bluray Player" or "Multi-Region Bluray Player" or "NTSC Bluray Player".
 You could then buy it from Ebay or search for that model on other websites selling Bluray players.
 Most of the stuff on my site is NTSC unless otherwise stated.

 - Your Bluray player supports BD-R or BD-R DL discs of any brand.

 - I don't claim to give you perfect quality audio and video, I just do the best I can.
 Not every problem can be fixed.

 - If you find that an episode is missing which I didn't mention then I DO NOT give refunds.
 That's because I make a reasonable attempt to make sure I have all the episodes of a season whereby I check that the episodes I have match those mentioned on wrestling result websites.
 So if the info I read is wrong, that's not my fault.
 So I don't give refunds but upon informing me of a missing episode I will try to find a replacement and if one is available I'll send it to you free of charge with your next purchase.